- MFT Home

 Kami Gallus, Ph.D., is a graduate of the COAMFTE accredited Ph.D. program at Texas Tech University and is an Oklahoma Licensed Marital and Family Therapist.
 Dr. Gallus came to OSU in 2007.
 Her research interests are systemic dynamics and intergenerational transmission of trauma, systemic factors of posttraumatic growth and resiliency, women’s mental health and childbearing issues, and quality of life for individuals with intellectual and developmental disability and their families.

 Nathan Hardy, Ph.D., is a graduate of the COAMFTE accredited Ph.D. program at Kansas State University.
 Dr. Hardy came to OSU in 2016.
 His research interests focus on change processes in couple therapy, relationship education delivery and curricula, the longitudinal course of healthy marriage, and the intersection between relationship processes and diabetes self-management.
-Dr. Hardy serves as the Director of Clinical Training for the MFT program and oversees the Center for Family Services.
+Dr. Hardy serves as the Interim Clinic Director for the Center for Family Services.

 “I'm very thankful for my time in OSU's MFT program.
 The faculty were so helpful to me when I was figuring out the right post-graduation path for me and which doctorate program was the best fit for my career goals.
 I was well prepared to step into a doctoral program after consistently being exposed to research throughout the program and working closely with my thesis advisor and committee.
 I highly recommend this program to students who are looking to get quality training in both clinical work and research!”